bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 nodes of that color.
 Each edge has a weight of 1.
 If there is not a pair or if the color is not found, print -1.

+ - [x] Matrix
+ > The kingdom of Zion has cities connected by bidirectional roads.
+There is a unique path between any pair of cities.
+Morpheus has found out that the machines are planning to destroy the whole kingdom.
+If two machines can join forces, they will attack.
+Neo has to destroy roads connecting cities with machines in order to stop them from joining forces.
+There must not be any path connecting two machines.

+ > Each of the roads takes an amount of time to destroy, and only one can be worked on at a time.
+Given a list of edges and times, determine the minimum time to stop the attack.

+ > TLDR: Given a graph with green and red nodes and weighted edges, define the edges with the least cost that, when removed, result in disjoint graphs that have at max one red node.

+_Sort the edges by decreasing weight.
+Then, for each edge, build graph Components (biggest weights are used to build the components, which means we will remove the lightest edges).
+Use given edge to connect the nodes iff the components they belong to do not make a graph with two red nodes (machines).
+This can be tracked by using Union-Find (DisjointSet) structure, where the parent holds information about whether there is already a red node (machine) in the component.
+If both components have a red node inside them this means that given edge needs to be removed (increase the time counter).
+Use `path compression` to speedup union/find operations._

 _For each node of required color, perform a BFS, finding a minimum distance from that node to the other one of the same colour.
 Then return the smallest of all distances found, or zero if no distance is positive_